Release Readiness Gate¶

 improvement, not a blocker for tagging a bounded release.

-The current exclusions are limited to optional Julia-runtime wrappers and the generated Paper 0 source-accounting package.
+Reviewed release-audit notes and local coverage exclusions are internal operational artefacts, not part of the public documentation site.
 Hand-maintained source files remain under the normal coverage and behavioural-quality gates.

 The same closed-set discipline applies to stable core contracts and backend capability artefacts.
 These artefacts are not only generated for runtime use; they are treated as release-blocking evidence surfaces alongside version, coverage, and behavioural gates.